abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 # Working with Webhooks in Microsoft Graph

-Microsoft Graph REST API uses a webhook mechanism to deliver notifications to clients.
+The Microsoft Graph REST API uses a webhook mechanism to deliver notifications to clients.
 A client is a web service that configures its own URL to receive notifications.
 Client apps use notifications to update their state upon changes.

 Using the Microsoft Graph API, an app can subscribe to changes on the following resources: